Madankapoor/ng2-froala-editor/readme.md

-# Angular2 Component for Froala Editor
+# Angular Component for Froala Editor

 This is Angular2 component for [Froala Editor](https://github.com/froala/wysiwyg-editor).
 This allows developers to easily integrate this powerful WYSIWYG editor into any applications.